Your preferences have been updated.

 Aruba is one happy island that is ready for a celebration at any time of the year.
 But the holiday season is special.

-Celebrate the holidays on an island where Dutch, Venezuelan and Caribbean traditions blend!
-Aruba is one happy island that is ready for a celebration at any time of the year.
-But the holiday season is special, a time to be spent with family and friends, and to welcome new beginnings with the arrival of the New Year.
-It is a time when food, music, and parties take over the island, homes are decorated and streets are lined with lights.
-The festive mood is inescapable, and everyone seems swept up in the spirit of the season, with proclamations of Bon Pasco y Bon Aña – Merry Christmas and Happy New Year!
+Aruba is ready for a celebration at any time of the year.
+But the holiday season is special, a time to be spent with family and friends, and to welcome new beginnings with the arrival of the New Year in Aruba.
+The festive mood is inescapable.
+If you want to celebrate Christmas in the Caribbean, Aruba is the perfect spot!

 As on many Caribbean islands, fruitcake is served when company comes to visit.
-For Arubans, the treat will be a black cake called bolo pretu, which is infused with brandy and fruit liqueurs, and loaded with dried fruits and spices.
-Every household has their own recipe, and visitors can find this favorite delicacy at supermarkets and specialty shops across the island.
-Other favorites for entertaining include pistachio cake and pan de jamon, a bread laced with ham.
+For Arubans, the treat will be a black cake called bolo preto, which is infused with brandy and fruit liqueurs, and loaded with dried fruits and spices.
+Other authentic Aruban foods include pistachio cake and pan de jamon, a bread laced with ham.

-Pumpkin soup is especially popular around the holidays.
+Pumpkin soup is especially popular during Christmas in Aruba.
 Turkey is served in some households, but the favorite holiday meat in Aruba is the Christmas ham, which is coated with glaze and spices.
 A Dutch treat that makes its way onto the holiday table is oliebollen, a small deep-fried ball of dough similar to a beignet or doughnut.
 You’ll often find these made fresh and hot at local supermarkets.
-Another island-wide tradition is ponche crema, a Latin American beverage that is a bit sweeter than the standard American eggnog.
-Every household has their own recipe, but expect it to be laced with rum.
+Another island-wide tradition when it comes to Caribbean Christmas food is ponche crema, a Latin American beverage that is a bit sweeter than the standard American eggnog.

-The island’s most popular holiday light show covers the hill of Seroe Preto, where the nativity scene is creatively displayed.
+During Christmas time, lights and decorations can be seen anywhere around the world.
+This is also a Christmas tradition in Aruba.
 A drive around Aruba, passing by all the roundabouts on the main roads, will show off an amazing array of decorations.
-The entire island seems lit up as every hotel, business, shopping center, traffic circle and park is hung with strings of multi-colored bulbs.
-Hotel lobbies are decorated with trees; gingerbread houses, nativity scenes and an array of Christmas lights are hung from every thing imaginable.
+The entire island seems lit up as every hotel, business, shopping center, traffic circle, and park is hung with strings of multi-colored bulbs.
+Hotel lobbies are decorated with trees; gingerbread houses, nativity scenes, and an array of Christmas lights are hung from everything imaginable.

-As the New Year approaches, the focus shifts from lights to fireworks, which begin several days before the actual holiday.
+As the new year in Aruba approaches the focus shifts from lights to fireworks.
 The streets of downtown Oranjestad are engulfed in smoke and noise as pagaras—long strings of Chinese firecrackers—are laid out and ignited.
-The noise is to ensure the New Year will have a clean start as evil spirits are being chased away.
-On the last night of the year, fireworks displays can be seen along the beaches.
+The noise is to ensure the New Year in Aruba will have a clean start as evil spirits are being chased away.
+On New Year’s Eve in Aruba, colourful fireworks can be seen along the beaches.
 Many of the hotels stage their own shows, which can be seen from balconies as the entire island comes ablaze at the stroke of midnight.

-A great tradition to start is the New Year’s Plunge at Moomba Beach!
-At exactly 12.00 pm a horde of people wearing orange hats will stampede into the Caribbean sea, a tradition started here by the Dutch.
-For more information visit the Moomba Facebook page.
+Another tradition to start the New Year in Aruba would be the New Year’s Plunge at Moomba Beach.
+At exactly 12.00 pm a horde of people wearing orange hats will dive into the Caribbean sea, a tradition started here by the Dutch.

 Holidays in Aruba, Aruba Holidays 2016, Aruba All-Inclusive Holidays